-- Develop improved and more detailed assessments of environmental conditions and trends, to include water quality, biology, and habitat. - Develop a watershed-wide NPS pollution potential assessment, at the 12-digit HUC level, to include analysis of land uses, applied loading rates, and potential BMP application. - Identify estuarine sites with the potential for seagrass or other benthic habitat restoration through improved water quality treatment and water management within specific contributing basins. - Complete a current, basin-wide analysis and prioritization of sedimentation sources and sites, to include unpaved road stream crossings, borrow pits, gulley erosion sites, and other erosion and sedimentation sources. - Further develop alternatives for addressing effects of dredge spoil sites on floodplain and riverine habitats. - Further develop methods and alternatives for floodplain habitat restoration, including sloughs and floodplain tributary streams. - Develop a spatial analysis of OSTDS, to include pollutant loading estimates and estimates of potential pollutant load reduction and average receiving waterbody pollutant concentrations following connection to central sewer and/or conversion to advanced onsite systems.
-Delineate target areas for central sewer connections and for advanced onsite systems. - Update hydrodynamic model applications to improve estuarine and littoral restoration planning. - Develop updated, regionally specific storm surge, floodplain, and sea level rise models to support project planning, floodplain protection, and adaptation planning, and to further the understanding of drivers of coastal habitat change. - Evaluate the feasibility and potential benefits of proposed innovative and large-scale projects.
+- Develop improved and more detailed assessments of environmental conditions and trends, to include water quality, biology, and habitat. - Develop a watershed-wide NPS pollution potential assessment, at the 12-digit HUC level, to include analysis of land uses, applied loading rates, and potential BMP application. - Identify estuarine sites with the potential for seagrass or other benthic habitat restoration through improved water quality treatment and water management within specific contributing basins. - Complete a current, basin-wide analysis and prioritization of sedimentation sources and sites, to include unpaved road stream crossings, borrow pits, gulley erosion sites, and other erosion and sedimentation sources. - Assess long-term runoff and streamflow trends to better understand effects on floodplain storage and downstream habitats.
+Utilize information to identify options for water quality and aquatic habitat protection and restoration. - Further develop alternatives for addressing effects of dredge spoil sites on floodplain and riverine habitats. - Further develop methods and alternatives for floodplain habitat restoration, including sloughs and floodplain tributary streams. - Develop a spatial analysis of OSTDS, to include pollutant loading estimates and estimates of potential pollutant load reduction and average receiving waterbody pollutant concentrations following connection to central sewer and/or conversion to advanced onsite systems.
+Delineate target areas for central sewer connections and for advanced onsite systems. - Update hydrologic and hydrodynamic model applications to improve estuarine and littoral restoration planning. - Develop updated, regionally specific storm surge, floodplain, and sea level rise models to support project planning, floodplain protection, and adaptation planning, and to further the understanding of drivers of coastal habitat change. - Evaluate the feasibility and potential benefits of proposed innovative and large-scale projects.
 Also identify and evaluate the potential for unintended adverse effects.
-Examples of such projects may include, but are not limited to: - o Pumped and tidal flow-through circulation systems - o Regional-scale shoreline habitat development proposals - o Stream channel reconfiguration - o Dredged material removal and disposal - o Benthic dredging - Conduct data collection and analysis to better understand Lake Wimico and its connection to the Gulf Intracoastal Waterway. - Develop improved metrics for monitoring and evaluating projects, programs, and environmental conditions and trends. - Evaluate integrated water resource management approaches with application to specific water resource challenges in northwest Florida, potentially further developing plans for the reuse of reclaimed water and stormwater harvesting. - Support continuing analysis of oyster/shellfish habitat, conditions, and trends and efforts to advance methods for oyster habitat restoration. - Establish a framework for detecting the effects of climate change and ocean acidification on coastal marine resources in the region.
+Examples of such projects may include, but are not limited to: - Pumped and tidal flow-through circulation systems - Regional-scale shoreline habitat development proposals - Stream channel reconfiguration - Dredged material removal and disposal - o Dredging - Conduct data collection and analysis to better understand Lake Wimico and its connection to the Gulf Intracoastal Waterway.

-- Conduct a comprehensive review of past projects completed, identifying specific project outcomes and lessons learned. - Identify locally sensitive indicators of biological condition for dominant diversity-building habitats. - Develop online consolidation of past and present environmental information, including natural resource coverages, research activities, restoration progress, monitoring results, TMDL updates, and regulatory actions.
+- Develop improved metrics for monitoring and evaluating projects, programs, and environmental conditions and trends. - Evaluate integrated water resource management approaches with application to specific water resource challenges in northwest Florida, potentially further developing plans for the reuse of reclaimed water and stormwater harvesting. - Support continuing analysis of oyster/shellfish habitat, conditions, and trends and efforts to advance methods for oyster habitat restoration. - Establish a framework for detecting the effects of climate change and ocean acidification on coastal marine resources in the region. - Conduct a comprehensive review of past projects completed, identifying specific project outcomes and lessons learned. - Develop online consolidation of past and present environmental information, including natural resource coverages, research activities, restoration progress, monitoring results, TMDL updates, and regulatory actions. - Perform a comprehensive hydrogeomorphic assessment of the Apalachicola River, floodplain, and bay to identify an array of restoration opportunities for the Apalachicola River watershed.